Best cenotes near Tulum

 By scooter

 A scooter is the most popular way to get around Tulum, and a great way to save money on expensive taxis and tours.
-You can rent a scooter in many shops in Tulum for a failry reasonable price.
+You can rent a scooter in many shops for a failry reasonable price.

 ✅ Read my guide to renting a scooter in Tulum